Helen Pond MBACP Accredited Psychotherapist and Counsellor

 Training, qualifications & experience

 I trained at WPF and the Minster Centre, London.
-I have a Post Graduate Diploma in Integrative Psychotherapy and Counselling.
-A Diploma in Integrative Counselling and a certificate in Counselling Skills.
+I have a Post Graduate Diploma in Integrative Psychotherapy and Counselling and a Diploma in Integrative Counselling.

 I abide by and work within the Ethical Framework for the Counselling Professions. www.bacp.co.uk.
 Accreditation is a recognition by the BACP of having achieved a substantial level of training and experience.